AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_import_audience_mapping_source_fields"
 >title="Source fields"
->abstract="Source fields are identity namespaces and attributes from your existing implementation of Real-Time CDP.
-You can map these to target fields defined in Real-Time CDP Collaboration."
+>abstract="Source fields are identity namespaces and attributes from your implementation of Experience Platform.
+You can map these to target fields defined in Collaboration."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_import_audience_mapping_target_fields"